BrandenSysoutHelloWorld/BrandenSysoutHelloWorld/README.md

-# Branden van Staden - Fullstack Software Engineer

-Hello, I'm **Branden van Staden**, a passionate Fullstack Software Engineer located in Cape Town, South Africa.
-I'm 24 years old, born on October 22, 1999.
-I thrive on challenges and continuously expand my skills in software development and engineering.
+Hey, I'm Branden van Staden, a Fullstack Software Engineer based in Cape Town, South Africa.
+At 24, born on October 22, 1999, I thrive on challenges and continually broaden my skills in EdTech, ML, Cloud Infrastructure, Data Sciences, Software Engineering, and Fullstack Development.

 ## About Me

-My journey in the world of software development is marked by the pursuit of challenges that push my boundaries.
-While I'm constantly learning and expanding my skill set, I also believe in giving back to the developer community.
-Teaching and sharing knowledge with beginner programmers is my way of contributing to the growth of the community.
-I'm a firm believer that learning should be an ongoing journey, and my passion lies in programming and all its related fields.
-I find immense joy in learning and subsequently teaching others, as it reinforces and validates my own understanding.
+My journey in the software development realm involves tackling challenges that push my boundaries.
+I'm always in learning mode, looking to expand my skill set.
+I strongly believe in giving back to the developer community.
+Teaching and sharing knowledge with beginner programmers is my way of contributing to the community's growth.
+I see learning as an ongoing journey, and my passion lies in programming and its related fields.
+Discovering joy in learning and passing on that knowledge to others reinforces and validates my own understanding.

-## Expertise
+## Industry ...

 I excel in the following programming languages: